The-Extra-Project/geospatial-pipelines/README.md

 ```

 ## Build instruction:

-1. clone including the submodules : `git clone --recurse-submodules https://github.com/The-Extra-Project/pipeline-point-cloud-recostruction.git`
+1. clone including the submodules : `git clone --recurse-submodules -j8 https://github.com/The-Extra-Project/pipeline-point-cloud-recostruction.git`

+2. setup the enviornment variable (WEB3_STORAGE env variable) in both the docker-compose.yml and the run_bacalhau.sh script.

+3. in the dockerfile.bacalhau, add your corresponding mail in order to validate the web3-storage cli access to the session.

-2. Run the script in order to build local packages as containers
+4. Run the script in order to build local packages as containers
 ```
 docker compose up --build
 ```

-3. Run `./run_bacalhau.sh` with the parameters in cli (Xcoord, Ycoord, username, URI of shape file stored, filename of template, algorithm category of poisson reconstruction (0 for advanced and 1 for poisson surface reconstruction)) and then it'll generate:
+5. Run `./run_bacalhau.sh` with the parameters in cli (Xcoord, Ycoord, username, URI of shape file stored, filename of template, algorithm category of poisson reconstruction (0 for advanced and 1 for poisson surface reconstruction)) and then it'll generate:
-    - the resulting CID of the 3D tiles for the given region.
+    - The resulting CID of the 3D tiles for the given region.
-    - final reconstructed map in vector format.
+    - Final reconstructed map in vector format.
     - 3D visualization of the reconstructed map.